FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 29th April 2019.md

 Directorate and on their work on dereliction and vacant properties.
 800 inspection cases

 were carried out in 2018 and a Vacant Sites Register was established.
-The Chief Executive--- 4
+The Chief Executive
+---
+4

 emphasised the importance of delivering on the commitment of civic engagement through